whamcloud/Online-Help/docs/Upgrade_Guide/Upgrade_EE-3.1-el7_to_LU-LTS-el7.md

     This file is distributed to each of the Lustre servers during the upgrade process to facilitate installation of the software.

-    Make sure that the `$hn` variable matches the host name that will be used by the Lustre servers to access the manager for lustre host.
+    Make sure that the `$hn` variable matches the host name that will be used by the Lustre servers to access the Intel® Manager for Lustre\* host.

 ## Upgrade the Lustre Servers

 Lustre server upgrades can be coordinated as either an online roll-out, leveraging the failover HA mechanism to migrate services between nodes and minimize disruption, or as an offline service outage, which has the advantage of usually being faster to deploy overall, with generally lower risk.

 The upgrade procedure documented here shows how to execute the upgrade while the file system is online.
 It assumes that the Lustre servers have been installed in pairs, where each server pair forms an independent high-availability cluster built on Pacemaker and Corosync.
-Intel® Manager for Lustre deploys these configurations and includes its own resource agent for managing Lustre assets, called `ocf:chroma:Target`.
-IML can also configure STONITH agents to provide node fencing in the event of a cluster partition or loss of quorum.
+Intel® Manager for Lustre\* deploys these configurations and includes its own resource agent for managing Lustre assets, called `ocf:chroma:Target`.
+Intel® Manager for Lustre\* can also configure STONITH agents to provide node fencing in the event of a cluster partition or loss of quorum.

 This documentation will demonstrate how to upgrade a single HA pair of Lustre servers.
 The process needs to be repeated for all servers in the cluster.
 It is possible to execute this upgrade while services are still online, with only minor disruption during critical phases.
 Nevertheless, where possible it is recommended that the upgrade operation is conducted during a planned maintenance window with the file system stopped.